 Predictive analytics’ application is unlimited, from helping determine inventory needs in retail to predicting patient needs in hospitals.
 One ever-growing issue predictive analytics is helping to solve is the growing college drop-out rate, which is about 33% of students.

-For higher education institutions, the pressure is increasing to meet enrollment numbers, retain current students and ensure those students make it to graduation while also working under tight budgets.
+For higher education institutions, the pressure is increasing to meet enrollment numbers, retain current students, and ensure those students make it to graduation while also working under tight budgets.
 Successfully navigating the mounting list of challenges is no easy task, but predictive analytics can ease some of this burden.

 Predictive analytics is an untapped resource for many colleges and universities faced with the task of improving college retention.
-Through the compilation of data, analytics and automation, institutions gain insights that can lead to well-informed enrollment decisions and the ability to analyze the trajectory of each student’s success in advance and intervene before it is too late.
+Through the compilation of data, analytics, and automation, institutions gain insights that can lead to well-informed enrollment decisions and the ability to analyze the trajectory of each student’s success in advance and intervene before it is too late.

-Increased Conversion Rates
+1. Increase Conversion Rates

 For higher education institutions, predictive analytics can assist in meeting enrollment goals.
 For instance, colleges and universities that aim to increase conversion rates in the enrollment process can leverage big data and predictive analytics to ensure that those enrolled have a high chance of staying at the institution and completing their higher education journey at a school.

 You’re probably wondering how and what insights are compiled to form a prediction regarding a student’s success.
 To answer this question, the technology analyzes a combination of data points that include metrics such as academic interests, engagement, test scores, and GPA.
-The compilation of these individual data sets are then leveraged through Enterprise Data Systems where predictive analytics steps in to make automatic, data-driven determinations on which individuals present the highest predictive strength.
+The compilation of these individual data sets is then leveraged through Enterprise Data Systems where predictive analytics steps in to make automatic, data-driven determinations on which individuals present the highest predictive strength.

 With admissions recruiters reviewing thousands of applications, predictive analytics and automation can assist in determining the students that have the highest likelihood of retention.
 As colleges and universities navigate budget restrictions, limited staff, and a growing list of additional responsibilities, every enrollment decision needs to be strategic, intentional, and well-informed if they want to maximize success as an institution.
 Predictive analytics makes that possible.

-Better-Informed Proactive Outreach
+3. Access Better-Informed Proactive Outreach

-Predictive analytics isn’t only useful for enrolling new students, but also retaining current ones.
+Predictive analytics isn’t only useful for enrolling new students, but also for retaining current ones.
 Having a predictive solution that notifies professionals and the individual students of their change in performance can allow institutions to intervene before it is too late.
 The importance of early intervention and closed-loop transparency is crucial, as research shows that students who drop out are likely to never return.